 The best time to see the nurse is before and after school, lunch and between classes.
-If you are late to class because you were at the nurse's office you will receive a tardy.
 If you have to take medicine at certain times you need to make prior arrangements with the nurse, teacher and the office.
 The nurse will hold all prescription drugs for all students.
 Possession of these items by students may fall under the Drug Possession section of the discipline code.
-Missing class time in the nurse's office is an excused absence, but this absence will count towards total missed classes and will count against your held-harmless status.
-If you miss more than fifteen minutes of a class then you will be considered absent for that class period.
 If you need to go home because you are sick you must see the nurse first.